Registering as self-employed in Germany: Freelancer or tradesperson (Freiberufler vs Gewerbetreibender)?

 🔖 To register your self-employment as a freelancer, you must first register with your tax office.
 This must be done within four weeks of starting your self-employment.
 There you can pick up the tax registration questionnaire (Fragebogen zur steuerlichen Erfassung) and send it back once you have filled out.
 It’s worth noting that, as a freelancer, you do not need to submit an annual balance sheet and it is sufficient to keep simplified bookkeeping, like a profit-loss statement, at the end of each financial year.
 When you are operating as a tradesperson, there are other requirements – more on that later.

 💡 Tip from Accountable: The official tax registration questionnaire is overwhelming?
-Fear not: we have developed a free English language tool to register with the Finanzamt from the comfort our your couch.
+Fear not: we have developed a free English language tool to register with the Finanzamt from the comfort of your couch.

 Operating as a sole trader (Gewerbe) in Germany

 As a Gewerbetreibender, you are also self-employed.
 But unlike freelancers, you do not register your self-employed activity directly at the tax office.
 Instead, you must contact the relevant Gewerbeamt (trade office), where you can also apply for your trade license.
 This may be the Ordnungsamt or the Gemeindeamt – colleagues in your network should be able to point you in the right direction.

 The application costs between 20 and 60 euros.
 As a rule, the Finanzamt is automatically notified and the tax registration questionnaire mentioned above will be automatically mailed to your address.
 It is not usually necessary to go to the tax office – you can expect the tax office to contact you once you have registered your trade.